MatthiasBart/bachelor-thesis/chapters/3-background.typ

 === LoRaWan

-LoRaWan specification is a Low Power, Wide Area networking specification created to connect IoT devices to the internet.
-The specification features key requirements for the IoT use such as bi-directional communication, end-to-end security or location services.
-It usually operates in unlicensed frequency bands and is capable of communicating up to 15 km in rural areas.
-While this key features would also perfectly suit iOS peer-to-peer communication no support for this technology is given on iPhones @lora_alliance_what_nodate.
+LoRaWan specification is a Low Power, Wide Area networking specification created to connect #gls("iot") devices to the internet.
+The specification features key requirements for the #gls("iot") use such as bi-directional communication, end-to-end security or location services.
+It usually operates in unlicensed frequency bands and is capable of communicating up to 15 kilometers in rural areas.
+While this key features would also perfectly suit iOS #gls("ptp") communication no support for this technology is given on iPhones @lora_alliance_what_nodate.

 #figure(
     box(stroke: gray, inset: 1em,